 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-If you want an easy appetizer to bring to a Halloween party, this Halloween Veggie Tray is it.
-Just assemble some popular vegetables on a plate with dips, and you’ll be ready to serve in no time!
+If you want an easy appetizer to bring to a Halloween party, this Halloween veggie tray is a refreshing option.
+It requires minimal assembly time (yay!) and looks downright adorable.

 veggies arranged on a platter to look like a pumpkin with eyes and smile.

-Grab a large platter and place two small dip bowls in the center of the tray.
+Grab a large platter and place two small dip bowls in the center.
 These bowls will be the “eyes” of your jack-o-lantern, so place them appropriately.
 Any favorite dip can create a spooky eyeball look, so feel free to use ranch, tzatziki, hummus, or guacamole.

 (You can adjust this later, so there’s no pressure for perfect placement.)